Think blue: Blue sky, blue lake and even the mountains surrounding Hāwea are pale smoky blue.

 From lakes, through ancient forests and mountain passes, past waterfalls and rushing blue rivers, to the sea; this journey pays homage to our land’s extraordinary geography and wild beauty.
 And endearing Jackson Bay is the small exclamation mark at the end of the road.

-Reported by Liz Light for our AA Directions Autumn 2018 issue
+Reported by Liz Light for our AA Directions Winter 2018 issue

 AA Traveller has more road trip itineraries and accommodation options.